 Checking this box certifies that all trainees on the project who are required to have completed their RCR training by the annual certification date have done so.
 Trainees have 90 days after appointment to the project to complete the CITI RCR online course and one year to complete the in-person training.
 Note that newly appointed trainees for whom the training is not yet due are considered in compliance with the policy for the purpose of the current year’s certification; their training should be certified during the next annual certification cycle.

-RCR Reports by PI, Cost Center or Award Number are available to help a PI and/or department adminstrator determine whether or not the applicable employees on a covered award have completed RCR training.
+RCR Reports by PI, Cost Center or Award Number are available to help a PI and/or department administrator determine whether or not the applicable employees on a covered award have completed RCR training.

-Documentation of in-person training that has been taken to satisfy the RCR Compliance Policy is the responsibility of the PI, unless the training has been completed through an OSP-approved RCR training event or through an approved RCR course.
-OSP-approved RCR workshops and events, RCR courses, and associated contact hours will be automatically documented in OSP's training system.
+Documentation of in-person training that has been taken to satisfy the RCR Compliance Policy is the responsibility of the PI, unless the training has been completed through an approved RCR training event or through an approved RCR course.
+Approved RCR workshops and events, RCR courses, and associated contact hours will be automatically documented in the Genius training system.
 RCR courses will also be documented in Banner.